wordbit/wordbit/content/posts/2020-03-27-march-viral-madness.markdown

 This is the worst public health crisis I've personally ever seen.

 Any gathering of more than 50 people is prohibited.
 We are all working from home (I've been out of the office for two solid weeks now) and there is no more toilet paper.
 We have not, however, been issued a shelter-in-place order (as in California) that prohibits people from going outside.

-There are plenty of people enjoying the spring sunshine on the beach - and they’re not staying six feet apart.
-I’m sure our Provincial Health Officer has cocked her eyebrow at these hedonists and has her finger on the stay-at-home trigger.
+In Vancouver, there are plenty of people enjoying the spring sunshine on the beach - and they’re not staying six feet apart.
+I’m sure our Provincial Health Officer has cocked her eyebrow at these non-social-distancing hedonists and has her finger on the stay-at-home trigger.

 The resulting economic slowdown from all this, while arguably not as serious as the death toll, has nonetheless triggered a terrible domino effect of temporary layoffs, a ravaged stock market, and personal hardship.